What is it?

 Some researchers think the “sulfate” part of glucosamine sulfate is also important.
 Sulfate is needed by the body to produce cartilage.
 This is one reason why researchers believe that glucosamine sulfate might work better than other forms of glucosamine such as glucosamine hydrochloride or N-acetyl glucosamine.
 These other forms do not contain sulfate.

-Glucosamine sulfate is LIKELY SAFE when used appropriately by adults.
+Glucosamine sulfate is LIKELY SAFE when used appropriately by mouth in adults.

 Glucosamine sulfate can cause some mild side effects including nausea, heartburn, diarrhea, and constipation.
 Uncommon side effects are drowsiness, skin reactions, and headache.
 These are rare.